nrealprojects/NrealDocs/Documentation/Develop/Quickstart for Android.md

 * A pair of Nreal Light glasses

 > Don't have an Nreal device?
 Sign up for the [Nreal Developer Kit](/apply)!
-A **Testing Tool** will be released with the next version of NRSDK to pilot Nreal app functions without Nreal Light glasses and computing unit.
+Or try **Emulator**  to pilot Nreal app functions without Nreal Light glasses and computing unit.

 * A USB-C cable to connect the Nreal computing unit to your PC